 Treating Allergies in Dogs

 The best way to treat an allergy is avoidance of the cause and allergen.
 This may or may not always be possible.
 But, in terms of treatment, it depends on your dog’s type of allergy.
 For example, the best way to treat flea allergy dermatitis is to kill the fleas, whereas the best way to treat a food allergy or food intolerance is a change in diet.

-In addition to any lifestyle changes that might be necessary, your veterinarian may also prescribe a medication for your dog that will help control the signs associated with the allergic reaction, such as itching and any secondary skin infections that might have developed as a result of the irritant.
+In addition to any lifestyle changes that might be necessary, your veterinarian may also prescribe an allergy relief medication for your dog that will help control the signs associated with the allergic reaction, such as itching and any secondary skin infections that might have developed as a result of the irritant.

 If your dog has a severe allergic reaction, your best course of action is to get him to an emergency veterinary hospital as quickly as possible.